Student Life

 Student Health Advisory Committee (SHAC): Students can offer important feedback about services and participate in campus-wide health initiatives through membership on the Student Health Advisory Committee (SHAC).
 SHAC members work with clinic staff on a variety of critical issues, health education projects, and also act as liaisons between the CSUSB student body and the Student Health Center.

-For the latest information on COVID-19, please visit the Return of the Pack website.
+For the latest information on COVID-19, please visit the Return of the Pack website

-CSU Immunization Requirements
+Student Immunization Requirements

 Required Immunizations: